-Aquin High School In Illinois Randomly Assigns Prom Dates
+High School Randomly Assigns Prom Dates And It's Tearing The Internet Apart

 How would you feel if you were randomly assigned a date for your high school prom?